technyon/blescanner/lib/NimBLE-Arduino/docs/New_user_guide.md

 }
 ```

-All that's left to do now is start the sevice, give the characteristic a value and start advertising for clients.
+All that's left to do now is start the service, give the characteristic a value and start advertising for clients.

 Fist we start the service by calling `NimBLEService::start()`.